temporenc/temporenc/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Temporenc*  is a serialisation format to represent date and time information as
+*Temporenc*  is a serialization format to represent date and time information as
 raw byte strings.

 Features